AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 3. Install Java: version above 6, 7, 8 – [https://java.com/en/download/](https://java.com/en/download/)).
 4. Download AnyChart Export Server [binary file](https://static.anychart.com/cdn/export-server/export-server.jar).

-## How to Set the Path to PhantomJS
+## Path to PhantomJS
-As it was mentioned before, export server needs PhantomJS.
+As it was mentioned before, Export Server needs PhantomJS.
 If you have installed it somewhere different from the default or you've got Windows OS, check the place where Phantom JS is installed and set the right path for the export server.
 Like this:

 ```
 java -Dphantomjs.binary.path=PATH_TO_YOUR_PHANTOMJS -jar
 ```

-## How to Set the Path to Export Server
+## Path to Export Server
 If you have decided to use your own server, use the {api:anychart.exports#server}anychart.exports.server(){api} method and set the address of your server as a parameter:

 ```